Gregwar/gregwar.github.io/_posts/2022-10-30-omnidirectional-wheeled-robots.markdown

 Where $$x_i$$ and $$y_i$$ are the coordinates of $$\vec{OR_i}$$ in the robot frame.

-We can now compute $$w_i$$, the component of this speed that is in the direction of the wheel, using the dot product with its drive vector:
+We can now compute $$w_i$$, the component of this velocity that is in the direction of the wheel, using the dot product with its drive vector:

 $$